masumeee/SRIM-Ion-Implantation-Profile-Plotter/README.md

 Export high-resolution PNG images for presentations, papers, or posters.
 Professional scientific formatting with bold axes and log-scale Y-axis.

-How It Works (4 Simple Steps)
-Upload SRIM .txt output file(s).
-Choose your depth and concentration units.
-View interactive plots with lines and markers.
-Export high-resolution figures or reset to try new files.
-No installation or programming required — everything runs in your browser.

 Who Can Benefit
 Semiconductor researchers analyzing dopant distributions.
 Students learning about ion implantation.
 Engineers preparing conference posters or journal figures.
 Anyone needing clean, scientific plots from SRIM data.

 Getting Started
 Open the tool in your browser: Launch Plotter.
 Upload your SRIM Range.txt files.
 Customize units and plot settings.
 Interact with the plot and export high-quality figures.
+Full Process Steps Below!

 License
 This project is completely free to use.You can use and share it for personal or professional purposes.